mylivn-gmbh/jobs/android-developer.md

 - Join in with cross-functional teams to define, design and ship new features.
 - A chance to enrich our team with your knowledge and innovative ideas.
 - Continuously discover, evaluate and implement new technologies to maximize quality and efficiency.
-- You like to learn about new technologies and trends.
-- You have a decent level of English, can read technical documentation and communicate easily with colleagues.

 ## Nice to have